hard-nett/docs/docs/guides/wallets/leap/create-leap-wallet.md

 # create leap wallet

 # Download Browser Extension
-First, go to https://www.leapwallet.io/ to download the wallet for Cosmos networks.
+https://www.leapwallet.io/ is the official website for leap to download the wallet for Cosmos networks.
 In this case, we’re using the Brave browser, which means we’ll need to download the wallet extension.

 ## Create Brand New Wallet
 Select “Create a new wallet” on the interface.